AlexandreGazagnes/ethOS-update-manager/README.md

 ```

 ## DEV
+* PARTIAL : find a new name
+* PARTIAL : create an install who automaticly create alias and autorun in bashrc

 * create config command to handle reset show set configs of all variables
 * transform in standalone program with argc/argv manager and full doc
 * progress to UpdateManager to RigManager with auto reboot
 * pip?
 * use logging with log external file
 * write full doc and utils and test

-* find a new name
-* create an install who automaticly create alias and autorun in bashrc
+##  DONATION
+Feel free to make a BTC/ETH/XMR/ZEC or any coin you want to NPO :)